cellwebb/ucl/HOW_IT_WORKS.md

    - Models are referenced using the format `provider:model_name`
    - Default models are defined in `PROVIDER_MODELS` in config.py

-3. **Message Generation**
+3. **Entry Generation**
    - The actual AI request is handled by aisuite
    - The prompt template is standardized across providers
    - Token counting ensures requests stay within limits

-### 5. Committing Changes
+### 4. Changelog Management

-After generating a message:
+After generating entries:

-- The tool displays the suggested commit message
+- The tool displays the suggested changelog entries
-- The user can accept or reject the message
+- The user can accept or reject the entries
-- If accepted, the tool commits the changes using `git commit`
+- If accepted, the tool updates the changelog file
-- Optionally pushes the changes using `git push`
+- Optionally opens the entries in your default editor for manual editing

 ## Provider Selection Logic

 The logic for selecting a provider and model follows this precedence:

 1. Command-line argument (`--model` or `-m`)
-2. Environment variable `GAC_MODEL` (fully qualified model)
+2. Environment variable `UCL_MODEL` (fully qualified model)
-3. Environment variables `GAC_PROVIDER` and `GAC_MODEL_NAME`
+3. Environment variables `UCL_PROVIDER` and `UCL_MODEL_NAME`
 4. Default configuration (Anthropic Claude)

 This allows for flexible usage patterns, from project-wide configuration to one-off overrides.